A year of diversity initiatives at Illinois State

 Over the past year, Illinois State continued its ongoing work toward diversity and inclusion with initiatives, programs, and events as well as highlighting the work of underrepresented groups.

 Speakers throughout the 2017-2018 year sparked conversation.
-Speakers included social activist Beverly Gooden talking domestic violence, and beloved Sesame Street star and children’s book author Sonia Manzano headlining the Fall Latino Cultural Dinner.
+Speakers included social activist Beverly Gooden talking about domestic violence, and beloved Sesame Street star and children’s book author Sonia Manzano headlining the Fall Latino Cultural Dinner.
 Black History Month featured Professor of Critical Race Theory Adrienne Dixson, who examined race, protest, and educational equality.

 Independent Spirit Award-winning actress and author Gabourey Sidibe highlighted the Women’s History Cultural Dinner, and Dancing with the Stars winner Nyle DiMarco addressed access for the deaf community.